HSF/hsf.github.io/forums.md

 ---

-### HSF Training Activities: hep-sf-training-wg
+### HSF Training Activities: hsf-training-wg
-The [hep-sf-training-wg](https://groups.google.com/forum/#%21forum/hep-sf-training-wg) is the discussion forum for the training working group.
+The [hsf-training-wg](https://groups.google.com/forum/#%21forum/hsf-training-wg) is the discussion forum for the training working group.

-### HSF Packaging WG: hep-sf-packaging-wg
+### HSF Packaging WG: hsf-packaging-wg
-The [hep-sf-packaging-wg](https://groups.google.com/forum/#%21forum/hep-sf-packaging-wg) is the discussion forum for the packaging working group.
+The [hsf-packaging-wg](https://groups.google.com/forum/#%21forum/hsf-packaging-wg) is the discussion forum for the packaging working group.